dentarg/auth0-blog/_includes/asides/vue.markdown

 ### Dependencies and Setup

-The Vue app utilizes the [Angular CLI](https://github.com/vue/vue-cli).
+The Vue app utilizes the [Vue.js CLI](https://github.com/vue/vue-cli).
 Make sure you have the CLI installed globally:

 ```bash
 $ npm install -g vue-cli